 ASHA invites contributions, comments, ideas that will assist our pursuit of a fundamental human right – receiving food.

 Goat farming is a profitable business with a low investment because of its multi-functional utility like meat and milk production.
 Goats are widely used livestock in Nepal.
 Goat farming will help to generate income in rural Nepal.
-Every year Nepal important more than 50,000 bucks from India and China so there is a very good market for the goal project.
+Last year we received $41,790 grant from the Rotary International Foundation to distribute 100 special goats and 4 bucks in the Kolati village.

 SCOPE: 1000 WOMEN IN 10 DISTRICTS IN 5 YEARS